Carldeboer/UGER_tools/README.md

 Your bin is `~/bin/.`.

-Submitlog uses python and you may need to install some of the scripts dependencies, including [argparse](https://pypi.python.org/pypi/argparse).
-On the cluster, you must install all packages locally (i.e. using the `python setup.py install `**`--prefix ~/.local/`** option).
+Submitlog uses python3 and you may need to install some of the scripts dependencies, including [argparse](https://pypi.python.org/pypi/argparse).
+On the cluster, you must install all packages locally (i.e. using the `python3 setup.py install `**`--user`**).
 You then would also need to include this install location in PYTHONPATH (i.e. put `export PYTHONPATH=$HOME/.local/lib` in your `~/.my.bashrc` file and re-login.

 ## Dedicated resources